|SSM Cardinal Glennon Children's Medical Center|

 What Can Doctors Do?

-If you see a doctor about hair loss, he or she will ask questions about your health and family health (called a medical history) and check your scalp.
-In some cases, the doctor might take hair samples and test for certain medical conditions that can cause hair loss.
+If you see a doctor about hair loss, he or she will ask questions about your health and family health (your medical history).
+The doctor will check your scalp, and might take hair samples and test for certain medical conditions that can cause hair loss.

-If medication is causing hair loss, ask the doctor if you can take a different drug.
+If medicine is causing your hair loss, ask the doctor if you can switch to a different medicine.
 If your hair loss is due to an endocrine condition, like diabetes or thyroid disease or female-pattern baldness, proper treatment and control of the underlying disorder is important to reduce or prevent hair loss.

-If your doctor recommends it, a product like minoxidil that can increase hair growth in male-pattern baldness also might be helpful.
-Alopecia areata can be helped by treatment with corticosteroids.
-If nutritional deficiencies are found to be causing your hair loss, the doctor might refer you to a dietitian or other nutrition expert.
+If your doctor recommends it, a product like minoxidil can increase hair growth in male- and female-pattern baldness.
+Alopecia areata can be helped by treatment with corticosteroid creams or injections on the scalp.
+If your doctor thinks that nutritional deficiencies are causing your hair loss, he or she might refer you to a dietitian or other nutrition expert.

 Catastrophic Hair Loss

-Hair loss can be the first outward sign that a person is sick, so it may feel scary.
-Teens who have cancer and lose their hair because of chemotherapy treatments (especially girls) might go through a difficult time.
+Hair loss can be the first outward sign that a person is sick, so it can feel scary.
+Teens who have cancer and lose their hair because of chemotherapy treatments might go through a difficult time.

 Many options can help disguise hair loss — such as wearing wigs, hair wraps, hats, and baseball caps.
 For most teens who lose their hair, the hair does return — including after chemotherapy.